It’ll improve your life a tiny, tiny bit. What more do you want?

 I never promised – and I would never promise – anything but the tiniest improvement in towel and bath mat dryness as a result of the wipedown.
 But isn’t that enough?
 Every drop of water you wipe off your body is one less drop that is absorbed by your towel or your mat.
 It means drier towels, faster dry times, and a drier body.
 It also means a slightly nicer mat experience for the person showering after you.
 It may be barely noticeable but it’s an improvement.

 For 16 years of my life I did not do the wipedown.
 It never once occurred to me to do it until someone (I don’t remember who) mentioned it and I tried it out.
 Since then, I can’t not do it.
 To not do it would feel the same as walking into a building out of the rain and not wiping my shoes on the doormat.
 Or washing my hands in public and not shaking them a few times before placing them under the dryer.
 None of these things magically dry anything, but they naturally help a little.

-Today is the 21st of January, which means there are a lot of people reaching the end of their motivation in regards to their lofty new year resolutions.
+We’re approaching the end of January, which means there are a lot of people reaching the end of their motivation in regards to their lofty new year resolutions.
 Resolutions are the big tricks, the ones we want to master because they’ll improve our lives by 30, 40, 50%.
 But they’re also hard to do, and take time, money, perseverance.
 There are so many life hacks that really do change your life, and most of them I don’t even attempt to do.
 But the wipedown I can manage.
 Something easy and small that improves, ever so slightly, an otherwise mundane daily task.
 There are thousands of tricks like the wipedown that, alone, will change your life as much as a single grain of sand changes a beach.
 But it all adds up.